N3kowarriorCZenchilada/HP-Elitebook-1050G1Hackintosh/README.md

 ## Before Installation

+> Replace your NVMe with NVMe SATA SSD, or look for a compatible one with successful installation.
-(Don't forget to hide TMP chip and disable legacy + SecureBoot in your BIOS.)
+> (Don't forget to hide TMP chip and disable legacy and SecureBoot in your BIOS.)

 1. Use SSDTTime to **generate device-specific ACPI** (Just replace mine).